wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

 *   A person who contravenes [clause 8(1)][310] of Schedule 1 commits an offence against this Act and is liable on conviction to a fine not exceeding $10,000\.

-    Section 116: substituted, on 1 April 2000, by [section 66][311] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 116: replaced, on 1 April 2000, by [section 66][311] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

     Section 116: amended, on 1 July 2013, by [section 413][222] of the Criminal Procedure Act 2011 (2011 No 81).